 The 10 Best Impact Drivers

 This wiki has been updated 39 times since it was first published in April of 2015.
 Whether you're a construction professional or a DIYer who builds and fixes things around the house, get yourself one of these impact drivers to fasten bolts, nuts, and screws efficiently.
 Used with the proper safety precautions, of course, they are ideal for situations demanding a more precise balance of torque and power than an ordinary screwdriver is capable of providing.
-When users buy our independently chosen editorial choices, we may earn commissions to help fund the Wiki.
+When users buy our independently chosen editorial recommendations, we may earn commissions to help fund the Wiki.

 Editor's Notes